marcinjahn/technology-notebook/src/docs/programming/rust/ownership.md

 }
 ```

-A fucntion may also move ownership by returning a value.
+A function may also move ownership by returning a value.
 Then, the calling
 function's scope owns the variable.

 ## References